Vine spiritual meaning, soul regeneration, movement and continuation,

 Regeneration, continuation, opportunity, connection expansion fertility bounty.
 This particular species is one of the oldest grape vines originating from Turkey.
 Vine is connected with prophecy and the relaxation of inhibitions – as tends to happen when we drink a brew of the fruit of the vine.
 The surfacing of intuition.
 It is also symbolic of roaming widely and gathering.

-The Druids also recognised the predominant growth formation of this vine being in the shape of a spiral, which has long been considered a sacred symbol for the intertwining of the conscious and unconscious mind.
+The Druids also recognised the predominant growth formation of this vine as being in the shape of a spiral, which has long been considered a sacred symbol for the intertwining of the conscious and unconscious mind.

 Ogham Vine Healing Properties